 Although they're gorgeously warm and captivating, keep children at a safe distance from small or large bonfires.
 Crackling bonfires may have sparks that fly out and could land in your child’s eye.

-In time for bonfire night children's TV character Fireman Sam has launched a Special Safety Month.
-He’s put together a brilliant set of videos that you may also find helpful if you're setting up your own display.
+The team behind children's TV character Fireman Sam have put together a brilliant set of videos that you may find helpful if you're setting up your own fireworks display.